-2.3.9.2.
-"Remote operator" means a user other than a user-in-charge. transitions of DDT control, etc. J3016 definition provided for comparison with proposed definition based on FRAV work and availability of other definitions for future consideration and discussion.
+2.3.9.3.
+"Remote operator" means a user other than a user in-charge. - transitions of DDT control, etc. J3016 definition provided for comparison with proposed definition based on FRAV work and availability of other definitions for future consideration and discussion.
+2.3.10.
+"Safe fallback response" means a successful transition of control to an ADS user or automatic execution of an ADS maneuver that places the ADS vehicle in a Minimal Risk Condition.
 3.2.8.
 "Transition demand" is a logical and intuitive procedure to transfer the dynamic driving task from automated control by the system to human driver control.
 2.3.10.
 "Transition of control" means a transfer of full control over the DDT from the ADS to a user.
 As noted during the 7th FRAV session discussion, a transfer of control to a user may involve diverse safety factors and conditions.
 The original term and definition in FRAV-05-03-Rev. I was taken from the draft ALKS regulation prepared by the ACSF informal group.
-The term and definition proposed here addresses aspects raised in FRAV discussions. • The safety concern is "control" over the DDT, more than the "demand" itself. • Under some conditions, the ADS and user would share control until the ADS can verify that the user is in full control. • An ADS may need to interrupt a transition and fall back on an MRM. • FRAV has terms to simplify and clarify the definition (ADS, DDT, user).
+The term and definition proposed here addresses aspects raised in FRAV discussions.
+The safety concern is "control" over the DDT, more than the "demand" itself.
+Under some conditions, the ADS and user would share control until the ADS can verify that the user is in full control.
+An ADS may need to interrupt a transition and fall back on an MRM.
+FRAV has terms to simplify and clarify the definition (ADS, DDT, user).
 The secretary notes that "logical and intuitive" is subjective.
 FRAV can be expected to define requirements governing transitions of control, user interfaces and feedback, etc. under the starting points.

-3.2.5.
+3.2.5 .
 "New Assessment/Test Method (NATM)" means the tools and methodologies for the assessment of automated vehicle safety performance under development by the GRVA Informal Working Group on Validation Methods for Automated Driving (VMAD).
 Not addressed in this document.
-3.2.6.
+3.2.6 .
 "Operating environment" means the reasonably foreseeable conditions which a vehicle can be expected to encounter when in automated mode.
 Not addressed in this document.

 3. ADS Safety Requirements Accepted per FRAV-06-05 as reviewed during the 7 th FRAV session.
-Section number changed pursuant to separate of FRAV-06-05 into "Document 4" and "Document 5".
+Section number changed pursuant to separate of FRAV-06- 05 into "Document 4" and "Document 5".
 3.1.
 Driving a motor vehicle in traffic is a complex task requiring continuous awareness of roadway conditions, control of the vehicle motion, interactions with other road users, and adaptation of the vehicle motion to changes in roadway conditions.
 Accepted per FRAV-06-05 as reviewed during the 7 th FRAV session.
 3.2.
 The automation of driving obligates manufacturers, safety authorities, and other stakeholders in road transportation to ensure that Automated Driving Systems perform safely in traffic.
 3.2.
-[Reserved pending outcome of discussions on the overall level of safe to be achieved by ADS.]
-Proposal pursuant to the 7th FRAV session discussion.
+ADS performance should be consistent with safe human driving behaviors while avoiding human recognition, decision, and performance errors and the introduction of unreasonable ADS-specific risks.
+Proposal pursuant to the 8 th FRAV session discussion.
 The proposal is to describe the overall level of safety agreed by FRAV in this paragraph.
+The word "safe" has been added based on input from the UK and USA.
+OICA suggested adding "unreasonable" to qualify "new risks".